-This College also offers a four-calendar-year curriculum leading to the degree of Bachelor of Science in Nursing.
+This College also offers a curriculum of two calendar and two academic years leading to the degree of Bachelor of Science in Nursing.

 The objectives of the several curricula include growth in appreciation and understanding of the cultural heritage, development of social and civic competence, improvement of personality, stimulation of intellectual curiosity, strengthening of personal integrity, and development of competence and enthusiasm for the professions of teaching and nursing.
 To attain these objectives each curriculum provides for a balance of general education courses, professional courses, and laboratory experiences.